skysky2333/stainID/README.md

 - Analysis matches images to metadata rows by parsing the core position from filenames.
 Supported patterns include `r2_c4` and `col02_row04` (row and column are 1‑based).
 - Multi‑channel segmentation is supported; outputs are saved per channel and combined preview overlays are also created.
 - Gating lets you restrict one channel’s detections by another (e.g., DAB touching Hematoxylin).
-- See docs for complete options and tuning: `docs/features_and_options.md`.